Irrelon/jquery-lang-js/README.md

 	// Define the thai language pack as a dynamic pack to be loaded on demand
 	// if the user asks to change to that language.
 We pass the two-letter language
-	// code and the path to the language pack js file window.lang.dynamic('th', 'js/langpack/th.js');
+	// code and the path to the language pack js file window.lang.dynamic('th', 'js/langpack/th.json');

 ## Including Language Packs Up-Front (Optional)
 *The recommended way to use language packs is to define them dynamically (see Loading Language Packs Dynamically above)*

 You can include any language pack you have created up-front so they are ready to use straight away on your page.
+If you do it this way you must make the language pack a JS file and include a line of code to insert the pack into the Lang prototype.
+See the ./langPack/nonDynamic.js file for an example.
+Pay attention to the regex section as well as this needs to define regex patterns directly instead of as strings.

-	<script src="js/langpack/th.js" charset="utf-8" type="text/javascript"></script>
+	<script src="js/langpack/nonDynamic.js" charset="utf-8" type="text/javascript"></script>

 # Defining which elements to translate